dtm2451/dittoSeq/README.md

 - Improved ordering capability for `dittoHeatmap()` & `dittoBarPlot()`:
     - `dittoHeatmap()`: You can now give many metadata to `order.by` and it will use them all, prioritizing earliest items
     - `dittoBarPlot()`: Factor-level ordering will now be retained in dittoBarPlot for `var` and `group.by` data by default, a typically expected behavior.
 Old versions' behavior can be brought back by setting `retain.factor.levels = TRUE`.
-- Added interaction with `colData` of SE and SCEs:
+- Added interaction with `rowData` of SE and SCEs:
     - `swap.rownames` input allows indication of genes/rows by non-default rownames.
-E.g. for an `object` with Ensembl_IDs as the default and a colData column named 'symbol' that contains gene symbols, those symbols can be used via `dittoFunction(..., var = "<gene_symbol>", swap.rownames = "symbol"`).
+E.g. for an `object` with Ensembl_IDs as the default and a rowData column named 'symbol' that contains gene symbols, those symbols can be used via `dittoFunction(..., var = "<gene_symbol>", swap.rownames = "symbol"`).
 - Quality of Life improvements:
     - Standardized `data.out` & `do.hover` interplay to allow both plotly conversion and data output.
     - Documentation Updates